Linaro/squad/README.rst

 display ranges.

 As with test results, metrics can be grouped in suites.
-For that, the test name must be prefixed with the group name and a slash (``/``).
+For that, the test name must be prefixed with the suite name and a slash (``/``).
 Therefore, slashes are reserved characters in this context, and cannot be used in test names.
-Group names can have embedded slashes in them; so "foo/bar" means group "foo", test "bar"; and "foo/bar/baz" means group "foo/bar" test "baz".
+Suite names can have embedded slashes in them; so "foo/bar" means suite "foo", metric "bar"; and "foo/bar/baz" means suite "foo/bar", metric "baz".

 Example: